zackdever/time/README.md

 Examples
 --------
-Some example uses with input boxes can be viewed in examples.html.
+Some example uses can be viewed in examples.html.

 Parses strings such as "8:20" into a Date-less Time.